Get a quote

 Why you may need scheduled personal property coverage

-Standard home insurance often places limits on how much the insurance company pays out for specific types of property, like watercraft, jewelry, furs, firearms, silverware, and electronics.
-These limits are listed by category under Coverage C in your policy.
+Standard home insurance limits how much the insurance company pays out for specific types of property claims, such as loss of or damage to watercraft, jewelry, furs, firearms, silverware, and electronics.
+These limits are listed by category in your policy documents — check under Coverage C (personal property coverage).
+The amount is usually capped at around $1,500 per claim, though sublimits for valuable items vary by policy and insurance company.

 • Furs